ioBroker/ioBroker.lovelace/README.md

 -->
 ### **WORK IN PROGRESS**
 * (Garfonso) device icons work again.
+* (Garfonso) default user sometimes was not found in system.

 ### 4.1.9 (2024-04-26)
 * (Garfonso) add support for new service call structure.